Throwing it all away

 Pagan said that from the moment he was charged, he intended to plead guilty.
 His expectation was that the case would be resolved by Christmas or early in the new year.

-But the case went through multiple delays and postponements — and all the while, Pagan had to remain silent, on his lawyer’s advice.
+But the case went through multiple delays and postponements — and all the while, Pagan had to remain silent, on his lawyer’s advice (although some brief quotes did make it into a Toronto Sun story early on).
 It was a kind of purgatory.

 In the weeks after leaving Postmedia, Pagan cobbled together some work.
 He had already been doing part-time shifts at a landscape supply yard, and his boss, eager to help him out, gave him more hours.